GramAddict/docs/termux.md

 Read that article
 https://wiki.termux.com/wiki/Internal_and_external_storage

-The easiest solution is to downlaod an storage access framework compatible file manager like FX File Explorer: https://play.google.com/store/apps/details?id=nextapp.fx Then you can follow that instractions https://wiki.termux.com/images/e/e5/FX_Termux_Home.jpg
+The easiest solution is to download an storage access framework compatible file manager like FX File Explorer: https://play.google.com/store/apps/details?id=nextapp.fx Then you can follow that instructions https://wiki.termux.com/images/e/e5/FX_Termux_Home.jpg

 Then you can edit and view gramaddict files.